htetaungnaing18june-art/Htet-100Hires-Growth-Marketing-Portfolio/README.md

-# Htet - 100Hires Growth Marketing Portfolio
+# 100Hires Junior Growth Marketing Specialist Portfolio Project

-This repository was created as the first step of the 100Hires Junior Growth Marketing Specialist portfolio project.
+This repository was created for the first step of the 100Hires Junior Growth Marketing Specialist application process.

 ## Tools Installed

-For this setup task, I worked with the following tools:
+For this project setup, I installed and used the following tools:

-- Cursor IDE
+- **Cursor IDE**: An AI-first code editor used to open and manage the project repository.
-- Claude Code extension in Cursor
+- **Claude Code extension**: A Cursor extension used for AI coding assistance.
-- Codex extension in Cursor
-- GitHub
+- **Codex extension**: A Cursor extension used for AI coding assistance.
+- **GitHub**: Used to create a public repository and publish the README.md file.
-- Manus AI and Codex as support tools during the setup process
+- **Manus AI and Codex**: Used as support tools to guide the setup and troubleshoot issues.

 ## Steps Completed

-1. Reviewed the project instructions from 100Hires.
+1. Reviewed the instructions from 100Hires.
-2. Created a public GitHub repository for the portfolio project.
+2. Created a public GitHub repository named `Htet-100Hires-Growth-Marketing-Portfolio`.
-3. Set up the repository with a README.md file.
+3. Opened the repository setup process and prepared the README.md file.
-4. Documented the tools installed and the steps completed.
+4. Documented the tools installed, steps completed, and issues encountered.
-5. Used AI tools to help understand the setup process and troubleshoot issues.
+5. Updated the repository with the README.md file.
-6. Prepared the repository link for submission.
+6. Prepared the GitHub README link for submission.

-## Issues I Ran Into
+## Issues Encountered and Solutions

+### Issue

-One issue I ran into was that Manus AI could not push directly to my GitHub repository because of a permission error.
-The tool did not have write access to the repository.
+An automated tool was unable to create or push directly to the GitHub repository because it did not have the required GitHub permissions.

-## How I Solved It
+### Solution

-To solve this, I manually created the public GitHub repository and updated the README.md file through GitHub.
-This helped me understand the repository setup process better and continue the project without waiting on the automation tool.
+I manually created the public GitHub repository and updated the README.md file through GitHub.
+This allowed me to complete the task while also learning more about GitHub repository setup and troubleshooting permission issues.

 ## What I Learned

-Through this step, I learned how to:
+Through this setup task, I learned how to:

 - Create a public GitHub repository
-- Add and edit a README.md file
+- Work with a README.md file
+- Use Cursor IDE with AI coding extensions
+- Troubleshoot permission issues with GitHub integrations
-- Use AI tools for guidance while still completing manual setup steps
+- Use AI tools as assistants while still completing the required steps myself
-- Troubleshoot permission issues when a tool cannot access GitHub
-- Document my process clearly for a portfolio project

-## Repository Purpose

-This repository will be used as a portfolio project to demonstrate my learning process, research ability, problem-solving approach, and use of AI tools in a growth marketing workflow.